 Having a Focus on a skill gives a +5 to the Half, Quarter and Eighth fraction columns.

 Some skills have special abilities that a player can select when they have a focus on that skill.
 These are effects that are not reflected by simply raising the skill's value.
-The player records the new ability for that skill.
-The character only gets one focus ability per 30 points of skill value.
+The player records Skill List